monojack/blips/README.md

 * `state`: getter for your entire state.
 * `schema`: getter for your generated schema.
-* `store`: provides access to the state object and a couple of CRUD methods for managing it, provided through [state-clerk](https://github.com/monojack/state-clerk).
+  [state-clerk](https://github.com/monojack/state-clerk).
 * `query`: method for executing queries.
 * `mutate`: method for executing mutations.